ravirekha/sairam/README.md

 By implementing the queue as drifting within a circular array both the `enqueue()` and `dequeue()` methods will have O(1) or constant runtime.

-Additionally an array based implementation of a Queue has been used over a linked list implementation of a Queue to optimize memory usage.
-Since the Queue will be holding small elements(4 byte integers) and the constructor requires a size we can assume the purpose of this bounded Queue is to store a known max size of integers.
-By not using the pointers used in a linked list Queue this array based Queue is more space efficient if the maxSize of the Queue is known initially.
+Additionally an array based implementation of a com.ultraon.testing.Queue has been used over a linked list implementation of a com.ultraon.testing.Queue to optimize memory usage.
+Since the com.ultraon.testing.Queue will be holding small elements(4 byte integers) and the constructor requires a size we can assume the purpose of this bounded com.ultraon.testing.Queue is to store a known max size of integers.
+By not using the pointers used in a linked list com.ultraon.testing.Queue this array based com.ultraon.testing.Queue is more space efficient if the maxSize of the com.ultraon.testing.Queue is known initially.